 - Review of relevant work experience

 - Review of a research proposal

 - For visiting PGR student, the agreement in principle from the academic department and potential supervisor is also taken into consideration

-See Sections 3 and 4 for full details of admissions and selection criteria
+See Sections 3 and 4 for full details of the admissions and selection criteria.

 The role of the University of Surrey Admissions Office is to ensure that policies and procedures are carried out in a fair and consistent way in line with relevant legislation and University strategy.

 The Doctoral College Board has ultimate responsibility for setting the entry criteria for the admissions of postgraduate research students in conjunction with the University’s Marketing, Recruitment, Admissions and Communications Committee.
 Applicants should consider the following points: